 A Pilaf Recipe is a perfect way to round out any meal.
 This Italian Rice Pilaf with Toasted Almonds is simple enough for a weeknight meal, yet impressive enough for company!

 Why You Must Make

 This Mushroom Rice Pilaf has been an Indianapolis favorite since it appeared in our local Junior League cookbook, (Affiliate Link) Winners: Winning Recipes from the Junior League of Indianapolis.

 - I’ve had it at dinner parties and made it for company.
 It’s an easy recipe, but special enough for guests.

 - Cooked in the oven, this rice is easy to make ahead, park in the fridge, then bake up when guests arrive.
-You will need to extend the baking time if it comes straight from the refrigerator to the oven.
+You must extend the baking time if it comes straight from the refrigerator to the oven.

 - It’s a delicious, easy way to shake up your side dish repertoire.